 Using and Caring for Your Bamboo Toothbrush

 One of the best things about having a bamboo toothbrush is that using and caring for it is basically the same as any other toothbrush.
 It is best to keep your bamboo toothbrush in a dry area (such as an open-air toothbrush holder), not an enclosed cup that can collect water.
 The soft bristles of the bamboo brush can be washed and cared for just as a conventional toothbrush.

 The bamboo portion of your brush that goes into the mouth may fade the more you use it.
 This is a normal process of the bamboo and will not affect your toothbrushing in any way.
 A bamboo toothbrush should last as long as any toothbrush and should be replaced approximately every 3 months or when the bristles become frayed.
 When disposing of your old bamboo brush, the handle can be upcycled or composted.
 The bristles can be removed and recycled, but even if thrown away, the amount of plastic waste is less than .01 ounce, a great improvement over conventional toothbrush waste.

-At Frisco Kid’s Dentistry, we are excited to start this program with Brush 4 Brush, which not only helps our patients maintain beautiful smiles, but keeps our world healthy as well.
+We’re excited about this program with Brush 4 Brush, which not only helps our patients maintain beautiful smiles, but keeps our world healthy as well.